 If there's one golf course that offers affordability, scenery, challenge, and fun, it's Coronado Golf Course, hands down.
-With a layout along the shores of San Diego Bay with panoramic views of the downtown skyline and the Coronado Bay Bridge, this municipal golf course is perfect for the recreational golfer.
+With a layout along the shores of San Diego Bay featuring panoramic views of the downtown skyline and the Coronado Bay Bridge, this course is perfect for the recreational golfer.
 It might be "municipal" but this course is immaculate, with stellar greens.

-The course is challenging but not tricked up and a lot of fun.
-And the best thing?
-Green fees are only $30!
-Of course, the trade-off is a tee time is really difficult to get.
-Playing 18 Holes is $35 during the week and $40 on weekends and holidays.
+The course is challenging but not tricked up and a lot of fun, with reasonable green fees, which go up on weekends and holidays.
+The trade-off is a tee time for playing 18 holes is really difficult to get.

 Coronado Municipal Golf Course